trek-view/basecamp/_posts/2020-09-11-lidar-photogrammetry-101.md

 If not, [check it out for yourself](https://www.google.co.uk/maps/@51.4375236,-0.2691873,92m/data=!3m1!1e3).

-With the cost of LiDaR having reduced significantly in recent years due to increased adoption and usage ([even the newest iPads include a low resolution LiDaR scanner](https://www.theverge.com/2020/4/16/21223626/ipad-pro-halide-camera-lidar-sensor-augmented-reality-scanning)), we don't think it will be long until this technology is bundled into 360 cameras too...
+With the cost of LiDaR having reduced significantly in recent years due to increased adoption and usage ([the latest iPads include a low resolution LiDaR scanner](https://www.theverge.com/2020/4/16/21223626/ipad-pro-halide-camera-lidar-sensor-augmented-reality-scanning)), we don't think it will be long until this technology is bundled into 360 cameras too...